Capital spending decisions have substantial consequences.

-- Critical success factors and contingencies that must be managed to target levels during the life of the investment or project.
+- Critical success factors and contingencies the firm must manage to target levels during the life of the investment or project.

-- Important risk factors that should be monitored closely during the life of the investment.
+- Important risk factors to monitor closely during the life of the investment.

-With prioritization criteria established, the Capital Review Committee's responsibilities, then, are to:
+With prioritization criteria in place, the Capital Review Committee's responsibilities are to:

-- Reach consensus among Committee members on the relative weight, or importance to grant each criterion in the overall prioritization.
+- Reach consensus on the relative weight, or importance to grant each criterion in the overall prioritization.

 - Create and publish rules and a process for using these criteria to create a prioritization score for each proposal.

-- These may include rules for prioritizing large proposals differently from the way small proposals are prioritized, for instance.
+- These rules may include instructions for prioritizing large proposals differently from the way the Committee prioritizes small proposals.

-- Rules may specify thresholds, or hurdle rates for specific criteria.
-The rules may state, for example, that the estimated Internal rate of return IRR must exceed the organization's weighted average cost of capital WACC.
-Or, the rules may simply state that the proposed investment must project a positive simple ROI (i.e., the investment must promise a positive profit.)
+- Rules may specify thresholds or hurdle rates for specific criteria.
+The rules may state, for example, that the investment Internal Rate of Return IRR must exceed the organization's weighted average cost of capital WACC.
+Or, the rules may merely require a positive ROI (i.e., the investment must promise positive profits.)

 - Communicate to all potential proposal sponsors the prioritization criteria and the rules for applying criteria.

-- Communicate the calendar period during which proposals may be submitted, and the schedule for the next review process cycle.
+- Communicate the calendar period for submitting proposals and a schedule for the next review process cycle.

-- Work with individual sponsors as they prepare proposals, to ensure that sponsors understand and are capable of meeting proposal requirements.
+- Work with individual sponsors as they prepare proposals to ensure that sponsors understand and are prepared meeting proposal requirements.

 - Summarize the Committee's review of all proposals in a report to the Budget Office and Chief Financial Officer.
-The report should include the Committee's recommendations on which proposals should be funded, and it should propose a capital budget spending ceiling.
+The CFO will expect the report to include the recommendations on which proposals to fund.
+The report should also propose a capital budget spending ceiling.

-In some organizations, the Capital Review Committee chooses to implement its responsibility to "Work with individual sponsors as they prepare proposals" by establishing a formal validation review process.
-This means that members of the Review Committee or their staff work as validators, meeting individually with proposal sponsors, starting when they being preparing proposals, and continuing through a preliminary "validation review" of the in-preparation proposal.
+In some organizations, the Capital Review Committee meets its responsibility to "Work with individual sponsors as they prepare proposals" with a formal validation review process.
+For this process, members of the Review Committee or their staff meet individually with proposal sponsors, starting when they begin preparing proposals, and continuing through a "validation review" of the in-preparation proposal.

-The validation review process is especially helpful In organizations where each budget period sees a large number of diverse proposals.
-In such cases, validation can serve to make the Committee's final review simpler and clearer.
+Validation reviews are especially helpful when each budgeting period sees a large number of diverse proposals.
+In such cases, validation serves to make the Committee's final review simpler and clearer.

 - Validation helps the Review Committee by enforcing consistency in the structure and content of incoming proposals.

-- Validation helps proposal sponsors, by helping them understand how to provide the Review Committee with the information it is looking for.
+- Validation works for proposal sponsors by helping them understand how to provide the Review Committee with the information the Committee expects.

-- Tangible links between the proposed action or acquisitions and progress ttowards strategic business objectives.
+- Tangible links between the proposal action or acquisitions, and progress towards strategic business objectives.

-- Credible demonstration that the proposed action or acquisition was compared fairly to possible alternatives.
+- Credible evidence that the proposal action or acquisition was compares fairly to possible alternatives.

-- Major assumptions underlying expected results (expected investment performance on prioritization criteria).
-The business case framework shows how expected projections will follow if the underlying assumptions stand.
+- Major assumptions underlying estimates of investment performance on prioritization criteria.
+The business case framework shows how projections will follow if the underlying assumptions stand.

-- The methodology for producing expected financial metrics, such as ROI, IRR, and Payback period.
-The credibility of such results depends heavily on the sponsor's ability to show how the metrics were developed.
+- The methodology for producing financial metrics, such as ROI, IRR, and Payback period.
+Sponsors build credibility for business case results by showing how they apply these metrics.

-- The sponsor's practical guidance for implementing and managing the life cycle of the proposed acquisition or project, so as to minimize costs, minimize risks, and maximize returns.
+- The sponsor's practical guidance for implementing and managing the life cycle of the proposal acquisition or project.
+This guidance must include practical steps that minimize costs, minimize risks, and maximize returns.

-Some Capital Review Committees, in fact, require that incoming capital spending proposals be supported with a formal business case. in such cases, the Review Committe and validators will ensure that potential proposal sponsors are provided with the complete business case framework (an explanation of the expected business case structure and content), as well as a simple description of the Committee's prioritization criteria.
+Some Capital Review Committees require that incoming capital spending proposals come with formal business case support.
+In such cases, the Review Committee and validators will ensure that potential proposal sponsors understand the complete business case framework and principles of business-case-building.

-In summary, those who propose or request funding for capital expenditure will want to be sure they first understand
+In summary, those who propose or request funding for capital expenditure should first understand the following:

-- The organization's criteria for prioritizing capital expenditure proposals.
+- The organization's criteria for prioritizing capital spending proposals.

 - The timing of the current and the next capital budget cycles.

-- The specific reasons the earlier proposals were either rejected or approved by the Review Committee.
+- The specific reasons the Committee either rejected or approved earlier proposals.